sagesolar/Corpus-of-Taylor-Swift/README.md

 Lyric words have also been categorised using the [Oxford 5000 by CEFR level](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000) word list, which ranks words based on language importance using the Common European Framework of Reference for Languages (CEFR).

-CoTS also makes use of the [top 100 most frequent words](https://en.wikipedia.org/wiki/Most_common_words_in_English) of the english language as defined by the Oxford English Corpus (OEC).
+CoTS also makes use of the [top 100 most frequent words](https://en.wikipedia.org/wiki/Most_common_words_in_English) of the English language as defined by the Oxford English Corpus (OEC).

 To ensure as complete lyric word categorisation as possible the following have been added to WFWSE word variants:

 - American word spellings
 - common acronyms, eg. `TV` or `FBI`
 - simple contractions, eg. `havin'` or `playin'`
-- possesive nouns, eg. `friend's` or `parents'`
+- possessive nouns, eg. `friend's` or `parents'`
 - numeric forms of numbers, eg. `13`

 # Housekeeping

-- Two songs all two well and snow on the beach
+- Two songs all too well and snow on the beach

 ## Album Codes

-For brevety, CoTS uses the following album codes:
+For brevity, CoTS uses the following album codes when referring to albums:

 - TSW - Taylor Swift (aka Debut)
 - FER - Fearless